commercetools/commercetools-sync-java/README.md

         </dependency>
         ````

-If you want to use different `commercetools JVM SDK` version other than the version used in this project.
+If you want to use a different `commercetools JVM SDK` version than the version used in this project.
 , below you will find examples on how to exclude `commercetools JVM SDK` from commercetools-sync-java library.
 Beware that library might not work with the older `commercetools JVM SDK` versions.

         For Gradle: